The causal approach proof for the equivalence of $SDKP_{4}$ and $SQED_{4}$ at tree-level: Causal splitting procedure

 \section{Causal splitting procedure}

 In the usual framework, the splitting of a causal distribution in its advanced or retarded part is done by the naively multiplication by the Heaviside step function \cite{Bjorken}.
 However, this product is not always well defined because in quantum field theory there exist causal singular distributions.
-As demonstrated by G. Scharf, in QED \cite{Scharf1} this naively procedure were the origin of ultra violet divergences.
+As demonstrated by G. Scharf, in QED \cite{Scharf1} this naively procedure were the origin of ultraviolet (UV) divergences.